 5.1 Approved Alternatives in China

 At present, six alternative methods have been approved and incorporated into STSC for the relevant cosmetic registration/notification and post-market surveillance testing.
 Significantly, these six methods are all designed for cosmetic ingredients.
+Only 3 of them are non-animal tests. #TER, LLNA:DA and LLNA:BrdU-ELISA are still animal tests.

 Range of Application